rdeforest/eforth/programming/rdf/terms.md

 ## Instance

 An object which does a thing.
 It may be a Class or not.
-If it's a class, one of the things it does is create more instances.
-The instances it creates may themselves be Classes.
+If it's a class, one of the things it does is create instances of some sort.
+The instances it creates may themselves be Classes, who knows.

 ## Class